 My hope is that both couples are talking to someone other than just those in their carpool concerning their personal finances and retirement plans.
 In an ideal world, everyone giving them financial advice would always act as a fiduciary, providing recommendations in the client’s best interest at all times.
 Sadly, this is not the case.

 You may find my experience with these options helpful to you.
-If you’d like to have a conversation about your Arch Coal choices or your retirement plan goals, click here to schedule a call.
+If you’d like to have a conversation about your Arch Coal Pension choices or your retirement goals, click here to schedule a call.